FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R22

 User information is set in the hgrc file.
-It can be either globally or locally to the project.
+It can be either set globally or locally to the project.

 For linux systems
 ..
 L23